requiem958/Turing_Machine/CONTENTS.md

 - `Action.ml` : Basic actions of a Turing Machine

-- `Transition.ml` :  Transitions of Turing Machines

-- `Turing_Machine.ml` : Representation of Turing Machines
+- `Turing_Machine.ml` : Representation of Turing Machines as a list of Transitions

 - `Execution.ml` : I'M HERE